witnet/witnet-rust/docs/architecture/managers/blocks-manager.md

 # Blocks Manager

 The __blocks manager__ is the actor in charge of managing the blocks of the Witnet blockchain.
-Among its responsabilities lie the following:
+Among its responsabilities are the following:

 * Initializing the chain info upon running the node for the first time and persisting it into storage (see **Storage Manager**).
 * Recovering the chain info from storage and keeping it in its state.